huggingface/gguf-jinja-analysis/README.md

 ### Background

 Each GGUF model can include a chat template, which utilizes jinja2 templating to format the prompt.
 This template resides in the file's header metadata.
-A potential security risk arises when this template is not run in a sandbox, leading to possible arbitrary code execution.
+A potential security risk arises when this template is not rendered in a sandboxed environment, leading to possible arbitrary code execution.

 ### Analysis Methodology